Business Negotiation September 20, 2016

 Here are eight common negotiating missteps people make.
 Despite their good intentions "not to do that again," mistakes like these happen over and over.
 Don't fall into these negotiating traps!

 1. Do not underestimate your negotiating power.
 Most people tend to have more power than they think.
 Make a systematic analysis of your power -- understand your strengths.
 Your negotiating power rests on a foundation of more than just competition or financial matters.
-Your commitment, knowledge, risk taking, hard work, and your negotiating skill are also real sources of power.
+Your commitment, knowledge, risk taking, hard work, and your negotiating training are also real sources of power.
 Don't assume the other party knows your weaknesses.
 On the contrary, assume they do not, and test that assumption.
 You probably have more power than you think.

 2. Don't be intimidated by status.
 We all become so accustomed to showing deference to titles and positions that we carry these attitudes into the negotiation.
 Remember that some experts are superficial; some people with PHD's quit learning years ago; some people in authority are incompetent; a specialist may be excellent in their field but without skill in other areas; learned people, despite high positions of power and authority, sometimes lack the courage to pursue their convictions, or sometimes don't even have a strong conviction on the issue being negotiated.